 Patent Foramen Ovale

-Aetna considers transcatheter occlusion of patent foramen ovale (PFO) using FDA-approved closure devices medically necessary for persons with cryptogenic stroke, transient ischemic attacks, or arterial emboli due to presumed paradoxical embolism through a PFO.
+Aetna considers transcatheter occlusion of patent foramen ovale (PFO) experimental and investigational for persons with cryptogenic stroke, transient ischemic attacks, or arterial emboli due to presumed paradoxical embolism through a PFO.

-Aetna considers transcatheter closure of PFO experimental and investigational for migraine prophylaxis and for all other indications (e.g., orthodeoxia-platypnea and unexplained oxygen desaturation) because its effectiveness for these indications has not been established.
+Aetna considers transcatheter closure of PFO experimental and investigational for migraine prophylaxis, stroke prevention, and for all other indications (e.g., orthodeoxia-platypnea and unexplained oxygen desaturation) because its effectiveness for these indications has not been established.

 Patent Ductus Arteriosus

-Aetna considers transcatheter occlusion of patent ductus arteriosus (PDA) medically necessary using closure devices approved by the FDA for this indication.
+Aetna considers transcatheter occlusion of patent ductus arteriosus (PDA) medically necessary using the Amplatzer duct occluder or other closure devices approved by the FDA for this indication.

 Aetna considers closure devices not approved by the FDA for transcatheter occlusion of PDA experimental and investigational for this indication.